The Hidden Costs of Buying an Older Flat

 Source: data.gov.sg as at 26 Sep 2024, ERA Research and Market Intelligence *Only towns with transactions for both older and newer flats in Jan-Sep 2024 were included.

-Who are Buying These Older Flats?
+Who Are Buying These Older Flats?

 The buyers of older flats come from diverse backgrounds, but they share a common reason for purchasing their older flats.
 And that is to buy an affordable home in their preferred heartland.